erikeldridge/wormwood/README.md

 ## Configuration

-You can specify _source_ and _destination_ directories as options.
-For example:
+Wormwood defines a few configuration options:

-    wormwood --source templates --destination public
+`--source` The directory containing the template and layout files.
+Defaults to "./"

-Other options:
+`--destination` The directory to write rendered files to.
+Defaults to "./"

-`--layout` The layout file name (without extension), e.g., `wormwood --layout default`.
+`--layout` The layout file name (without extension).
 Defaults to "layout".

-`--variable` The name of the variable used to insert rendered content into the layout, e.g., `wormwood --variable yield`.
+`--variable` The name of the variable used to insert rendered content into the layout.
 Defaults to "content".

 ## Installation